 If you were on Medicaid fee-for-service the month before you became a Buckeye member and have healthcare services already approved and/scheduled, it is important that you call member services immediately (today or as soon as possible).
-In certain situations, for a brief time after you enroll, we may allow you to receive care from a provider that is not in our network.
-Additionally, we may allow you to continue to receive services that were authorized by Medicaid fee-for-service.
+In certain situations, and for a specified time period after you enroll, we may allow you to receive care from a provider that is not a Buckeye panel provider.
+Additionally, we may allow you to receive services that were authorized by Medicaid fee-for-service.
 However, you must call Buckeye before you receive the care.
 If you do not call us, you may not be able to receive the care and/or the claim may not be paid.
 For example, you need to call member services if you have the following services already approved and/or scheduled:

-- Organ, bone marrow, or hematopoietic stem cell transplant - Third trimester prenatal (pregnancy) care, including delivery - Inpatient/outpatient surgery - · Appointment with a primary care or specialty provider - · Appointment with a primary care provider - Chemotherapy or radiation treatments - Treatment following discharge from the hospital in the last 30 days - Non-routine dental or vision services (for example braces or surgery) - Medical equipment - Services you receive at home, including home health, therapies, and nursing
+- Organ, bone marrow, or hematopoietic stem cell transplant - Third trimester prenatal (pregnancy) care, including delivery - Inpatient/outpatient surgery - · Appointment with a primary care or specialty provider - Chemotherapy or radiation treatments - Treatment following discharge from the hospital in the last 30 days - Non-routine dental or vision services (for example braces or surgery) - Medical equipment - Services you receive at home, including home health, therapies, and nursing

-After you enroll, your MCP will tell you if any of your current medications require prior authorization that did not require authorization when they were paid by Medicaid fee-for- service.
-It is very important that you look at the information the MCP provides and contact your MCP's member services if you have any questions.
-You can also look on your MCP's website to find out if your medication(s) require prior authorization.
-You may need to follow up with the prescriber's office to submit a prior authorization request to your MCP if it is needed.
-If your medication(s) requires prior authorization, you cannot get the medication(s) until your provider submits a request to your MCP and it is approved
+After you enroll, Buckeye will tell you if any of your current medications require prior authorization that did not require authorization when they were paid by Medicaid fee-for- service.
+It is very important that you look at the information Buckeye provides and contact your Buckeye's member services if you have any questions.
+You can also look on Buckeye's website to find out if your medication(s) require prior authorization.

+You may need to follow up with the prescriber's office to submit a prior authorization request to Buckeye if it is needed.
+If your medication(s) requires prior authorization, you cannot get the medication(s) until your provider submits a request to Buckeye and it is approved